The Murder of Castaic Jane Doe, September 1969

 Aerial view of the location where Jane Doe was found, as well as a description written by me of all known details used to pinpoint the location.
 Created by me using Google Maps, viewed through Google Earth.

 Estimates of Jane Doe's age vary across sources.
-Modern databases state that she was 19 to 26 years old, while a police bulletin published by the LA County Sheriff's Department in 2007 lists her age as 19 to 25 years old.
+Modern databases state that she was 19 to 26 years old, while a bulletin published by LASD in 2007 lists her age as 19 to 25.
 Contemporary newspapers, meanwhile, stated that she was 18 to 25 or 20 to 25 years old.

 Due to the state of her remains, Jane Doe's weight and eye color could not be determined; however, one contemporary news article stated that she was estimated to have weighed 130 to 140 lbs.
 She was also estimated to be about 5'5 to 5'6, and according to NamUs she had brown hair.
 Newspapers from the time described Jane Doe's hair as being long and reddish-brown, and/or "shoulder-length, light brown with a reddish tint."
 The aforementioned 2007 LASD bulletin described her hair as long and light brown.

-Doe Network notes that it does not appear that Jane Doe was from the Santa Clarita Valley, and that she may have been a hitchhiker who was drawn to the Hollywood scene.
+Investigator Kennerly of LASD has noted to the press that it does not appear that Jane Doe was from the Santa Clarita Valley, and that she may have been a hitchhiker who was drawn to the Hollywood scene.
+Due to the ring found with her (see full explanation below), it is thought that Jane Doe may specifically be from the Kerrville, Kerr County, TX area.

 Jane Doe's ring.
 Photo from NamUs.

 Jane Doe was wearing a white or light beige blouse or mini-dress, a photo of which is available on both websites.
 The blouse/mini-dress had a dark brown check and floral pattern.
-The fabric was an eyelet-type weave and had in a beige lining.
+The fabric was an eyelet-type weave and had a beige lining.
 The mini-dress or blouse measures 21 inches from collar to hemline.
+Investigator Kennerly described it as a "hippie-type dress."

 A size 9.25 white metal ring with a cross on top was also found in Jane Doe's grave.
 The inside of the ring contains a stamped insignia with three candles.
 The ring was manufactured by James Avery Jewelers, which has stores in TX, OK, GA, LA, and CO.
 The ring was most likely purchased in Texas, near the Kerrville, Austin, or Dallas areas.
-A 2017 article from the LA Daily News indicates that at the time of Jane Doe's death, James Avery was working out of his garage in Kerrville, and had yet to set up any retail stores or expand to other locations.
+At the time of Jane Doe's death, James Avery was working out of his garage in Kerrville, and had yet to set up any retail stores or expand to other locations.

 Sources